The Harvest Window

 What This Analysis Does NOT Claim

 - •Short harvest window does not cause nutritional superiority.
-A $33 tupelo jar has broadly similar enzyme and antioxidant levels to a $14 clover jar.
+A $33 tupelo honey jar has broadly similar enzyme and antioxidant levels to a $14clover honey jar.
 Price reflects rarity, not nutrition.

 - •Geographic scope is approximate.
 "Single-region" means commercially constrained — not that the plant doesn't grow elsewhere.
 Sourwood trees exist outside Appalachia; commercial sourwood honey does not.